 At the ceremony, a professor delivered a speech from the perspective of a developmental psychologist, which was impressive and inspiring.
 According to him, many adolescent problems are caused by a lack of self-esteem.
 No one is born with self-esteem by nature.
 They can develop self-esteem only when they spend time with adults with high self-esteem.
 Therefore, we adults should have self-esteem so that we can inspire younger people in a good way.

 His speech reminded me of my loving and tolerant teachers in my youth.
 They did not try to instruct me on what to do in detail by means of words.
-Instead, they just taught me what life was like by showing how they lived.
-I was inspired and encouraged by them to start to live my own way.
-Before I know it, I am now older than they were.
-I wonder if I am as good a teacher as they were.
-I want to study and teach with an modest attitude.
+Instead, they just taught me what life was like by living by example.
+I was inspired and encouraged by them to start to live my own life.
+Before I knew it, I was older than they were.
+I wonder if I am as good of a teacher as they were.
+I want to study and teach with a modest attitude.